OjeOH/Active-Directory/README.md

-# 🖥️ Windows Infrastructure & Active Directory Portfolio
+# 🖥️ Windows Infrastructure & Active Directory Project

 > **Oje Opeoluwa Hezekiah** — Windows Systems Engineer | Active Directory | Security Hardening | Enterprise Infrastructure
 >
-> * Windows Infrastructure and Security *
+> * Windows Infrastructure and Security*

 ---

 ## 👋 About This Portfolio

 This repository documents a hands-on journey through building, securing, and administering enterprise-grade Windows infrastructure from the ground up.
-Every lab, every screenshot, and every configuration you see here was performed live on virtual machines — no simulation, no theory-only exercises.
+Every lab, every screenshot, and every configuration you see here was performed live on virtual machines, no simulation, no theory-only exercises.

 From provisioning a bare Windows Server 2019 VM all the way through WSUS patch management, disaster recovery, and Microsoft Security Compliance Toolkit hardening, this portfolio represents 7 interconnected projects that mirror real-world IT engineering responsibilities.

 If you're an employer, hiring manager, or fellow engineer — **welcome**.
-This is what I can do.
+This is what I do.

 ---

-## 🗺️ Portfolio Map
+## 🗺️ Project Map

 | # | Module | Core Skills Demonstrated |
 |---|--------|--------------------------|